TPC-Council/HammerDB/Docker/maria/Readme.md

         docker tag tpcorg/hammerdb:maria hammerdb:maria

-The [Dockerfile](https://github.com/TPC-Council/HammerDB/blob/master/Docker/maria/Dockerfile) here builds HammerDB client Docker image that supports MariaDB Database
+The [Dockerfile](https://github.com/TPC-Council/HammerDB/blob/master/Docker/maria/Dockerfile) here builds the same HammerDB client Docker image that supports MariaDB Database
 ##### To build an image: Go to the folder containing the Dockerfile
         docker build -t hammerdb:maria .

-##### To start a container named "hammerdb-maria" with the image, "hammerdb:maria" built from from Dockerfile
+##### To create a container named "hammerdb-maria" from the image, "hammerdb:maria"
         docker run -it --name hammerdb-maria hammerdb:maria bash

 Networking is needed to communicate with a remote database when starting the container
 ##### For example, adding host network to the container.
         docker run --network=host -it --name hammerdb-maria hammerdb:maria bash